Unmind logo

 If you find yourself searching for a little support over the next few weeks, this short guide may help.
 We’ve also suggested content you might find helpful if you have access to Unmind.

-1. Social anxiety
+1. Social Anxiety

 Worrying about social interactions is common, especially if we’re a little out of practice.
-Based on cognitive behavioural principles, our Social Anxiety Series contains powerful exercises for long-term change.
+Based on cognitive behavioral principles, our Social Anxiety Series contains powerful exercises for long-term change.
 For a little in-the-moment help, breathing exercises like Box Breathing can have a great impact on calming the nerves.

 Explore > Search > Social Anxiety